 s2e-env is a Python-based tool that automates much of the build and configuration steps that are required to work

-with S2E.
+generating configuration files to run various types of binaries.
 The following steps describe how to use

-- Creating Analysis Projects with
+- Creating analysis projects with

 - Installing s2e-env